Wisconsin rallies late to upset No. 5 Ohio State 61-57

 BIG PICTURE

-Wisconsin: The Badgers stayed in the game despite poor shooting and secured a satisfying win to start the long stretch of Big Ten games.
+Wisconsin: The Badgers stayed in the game despite poor shooting and turnovers and secured a satisfying win to start the long stretch of Big Ten games.

+“This was the definition of a team win,” Gard said.
+“We’ve had to grow and experience some growing pains as we’ve come through November and December.
+Really proud of the effort.
+(We) just kept battling and kept finding a way, obviously getting contributions from a lot of different places.”

 Ohio State: Playing without 6-foot-9 power forward Kyle Young, who is recovering from appendix surgery, Wesson had to carry the load inside.
 The Buckeyes missed Young and couldn’t finish off a game they probably should have won.